plaf2000/ethz-summaries/eprog/eprog_en.md

 The problem about inheritance (`extends`) is that each subclass can have at most one superclass.

 We use *interfaces* to solve this problem.
-Unlike inheritance, they represent similar behaviours between classes (same methods).
+Unlike inheritance, they represent similar behaviors between classes (same methods).

 <img class="att"> When a method gets implemented, it **must** be with **public** visibility!

 If a class doesn't implement every method declared in the interface, Java will raise an error.
 But if you want to implement just some methods, than you can define the class as `abstract` (`public abstract class ...`).

-When you use the `abstract` keyword, you can't create new object using the keyword `new`, the abstrac class must be implemented in another class.
+When you use the `abstract` keyword, you can't create new object using the keyword `new`, the abstract class must be implemented in another class.

-It is also possible to extend inferfaces with other interfaces (inherit interfaces).
+It is also possible to extend interfaces with other interfaces (inherit interfaces).

 ##### *Overloading*